omarkmu/krdict.py/docs/scraper.md

 fetch information from the dictionary website and extend the results of word search queries, advanced search queries, and view queries.

-These extensions can be applied directly to results during query calls with the `use_scraper` [option](parameters.md#optionsdict), but are also accessible via the `krdict.scraper` module.
+The extensions can be applied directly to the results of the main module's functions with the `use_scraper` [option](parameters.md#optionsdict), but are also accessible via the `krdict.scraper` module.

 !!! warning